michaelquigley/capsule/README.md

 ## Static Web Compiler

 `capsule` ships with a static web compiler reference implementation.
 The compiler is designed to be easily extensible to support multiple types of web structures ("blogs", "journals", "books", "wikis", "zettelkasten", etc.).
 The compiler itself provides interfaces separating its concerns and allowing for clean specialization through extension.
-A number of stock implementations and examples are included to make it easy to understand how to use `capsule` as the foundation for your own static web content strategy.
+A number of reference implementations and examples are included to make it easy to understand how to use `capsule` as the foundation for your own static web content strategy.

 By default, the static compiler uses a node within a capsule to represent a "page", and features to represent the structured prose documents, images, multimedia, and other assets that are unique to that page.